amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 11 -*
+*Snippet 11 - You can see that we now have `ControlBar` where there used to be a lot of `ToolBar` code.*

-When you run it, you should see
+When you run it, you should see the same thing you saw previously.

 ![](D:\GitHub\Articulae\mds\images\tool_bar_waterfall.PNG)

 We shall improve on the toolbar later

-Lets add the navigation button
+For now lets add the navigation buttons

 > components/IndividualView.qml